-This is a new recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from young adult writer Mara Purnhagen.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Mara Purnhagen, author of PAST MIDNIGHT) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 latte, her iPod or a stack of books on her nightstand.

 She currently lives outside Cleveland with her family,

 two cats and a well-meaning ghost who likes to open

 the kitchen windows.
 Her YA novel, Past Midnight,